Top 4 Factors Influencing Your Chance of Conceiving

 1 in 6 couples have difficulty becoming pregnant when they start trying to conceive.
 But what exactly are the contributing factors that influence one couple’s success over another’s struggle?

 At The Fertility Centre, we know that it can be very stressful and discouraging if you’ve been trying for a while without success.
-So we’ve made it that much easier to get a little extra help to grow your family – simply book online to meet one of our fertility nurses / book a bulk-billed GP consult at a time that suits you.
+So we’ve made it that much easier to get a little extra help to grow your family – simply contact us to meet one of our fertility nurses or book a bulk-billed GP consult at a time that suits you.
 It’s free, and we’re happy to help.

 Read more from our experienced fertility specialists, as they reveal the top 4 factors that influence your chances of conception – and when you should seek extra support.